StuStirling/ribot-viewer/README.md

 Tweaks were made to use RxJava and obviously to be written in Kotlin, and some modifications based on use case such as the refresh trigger (the end result I am not entirely happy with).

-To begin with, the ViewModel was going to be connected to the Activity by subscribing the the ViewModel's flowables & observables.
+To begin with, the `ViewModel` was going to be connected to the `Activity` by subscribing the the `ViewModel`'s flowables & observables.
 However, this soon became messy and it was not functioning as expected.
 This could have been due to my understanding of RxJava but once I could test again, it became apparent that the cleaner and more testable solution I could implement was to use a combination of RxJava and LiveData.